cagdasba/Verify-Privilege/SDK WebApplication/Readme.md

 First, we copy the SDKWeb folder to the inetpub folder.
 Then we publish this website via IIS.

-In the second stage; We are configuring the SDK on Verify Privilege.
+In the second stage; We will create an application user for SDK Configuration.
+I created an application user which is SDK.
+Afer that we are configuring the SDK on Verify Privilege.
 (Sample screenshots are in the Github folder.)

 Finally; We organize the web.config file in the SDKWeb folder according to the SDK configuration we have edited on Verify Privilege.
 (Sample screenshots are in the Github folder.)